 Do newlyweds need life insurance?
 After all, you’re likely relatively young and focusing on more short-term goals like buying a house and paying down debts.
 The short answer is yes.
 Life insurance is an important safety net, even for newlyweds.
 It can help protect your finances, including paying final costs, paying off debts, and replacing income.
 You are building a life together, including financially, and should the worst happen, much of what you have built could be taken away.
 Get a few life insurance quotes online, and you’ll see that it is affordable for young couples.
 Not only does life insurance for newlyweds help protect you, but it also offers couples peace of mind—which is important for long-term wedded bliss.

 If you are recently married, congratulations!
 May your life be filled with happiness and financial security.
 Therefore, make sure you expend as much energy, if not more, toward planning your life together as you did in planning your wedding, and that finances play a central role in these discussions.
 Also, talking about debts and assets, bank accounts, financial goals, investing, and life insurance will ensure that you are on the same page.
 Because this way it will help reduce any financial stress that might lie in the road ahead.
+HAve these financial conversations now so you are together in everything.

 Richard Reich is President of Intramark Insurance Services and has more than 25 years of experience in the own-occupation disability insurance and life insurance field.
 He has helped countless individuals and families get the coverage they need for peace of mind.
 You can learn more at http://www.lifeinsure.com.